 Grief associated with the death of a loved one by drug overdose is compounded by guilt.
 The level of guilt associated with the drug overdose death of a loved one can be profound and utterly overwhelming.
 Grief associated with an overdose death is exemplified in a number of different ways.
 These include:

-- Guilt found in the fact that a death of a loved one by overdose may result in a sense of relief.
+- Guilt found in the fact that the death of a loved one by overdose may result in a sense of relief.

 - Obsession surrounding actions that could have been done or should not have been done in relation to the person who overdosed and died.